arashnm80/arashnm80.github.io/quotes.md

 > Luck ain't enough, I'm gonna make my own breaks.

 > I'm gonna be a Man of Focus, Commitment and Sheer Fucking Will.

+> The best way to predict the future is to invent it.